 Microsanctuary Resource Center created the Microsanctuaries of Color Fund in partnership with Sanctuary Publishers to provide micro-grants to vegans of color who operate or wish to start microsanctuaries.

-Unlike our other grant funds, the Microsanctuaries of Color Fund accepts applications on a rolling basis (we’ll review your application immediately upon submission).
+The Microsanctuaries of Color Fund accepts applications on a rolling basis (we’ll review your application immediately upon submission).

 Our micro-grants of $500 (for individuals) or $1000 (non-profits) can be used for a variety of expenses–check out the eligibility guidelines below!
 Please also see our main GRANTS page for additional information and for our grants FAQ.